-- II.C.
-Program Coordinator - II.C.1.
-There must be a program coordinator.
-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
-Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
-(Core)
+II.B.4.a) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) There must be a minimum of one AOBNMM-certified, AOBSPOMM-certified, or AOBNMM board-eligible core faculty member in addition to the program director. ^(Core) II.B.4.b).(1) Program directors of accredited osteopathic neuromusculoskeletal medicine programs must not serve as a core faculty member for another accredited osteopathic neuromusculoskeletal medicine program. ^(Core) II.C.
+Program Coordinator II.C.1.
+There must be a program coordinator. ^(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.5 FTE for administration of the program.